LifeOfPai/anjalipai.github.io/_posts/2018-09-20-Individual-Project.md

 ---
 layout: post
-title: The Real Voices of WCMA
+title: Voices from the Shadows
-subtitle: Art Appreciation for the Art Amateur
+subtitle: Building Community for the Art Amateur
 bigimg: /img/conversation.jpg
 ---
 # Meet the Art Amateurs...